Category Archives: Uncategorized

 4. How much income is being produced?
 Interests that produce $1,000+ per month in income sell for a premium.
 Interests that produce a yearly check of $100 or less sell for a discount, if at all.
 Is the income going up, going down, or stable?

-5. What are the trends for the oil or gas price paid by the producer?
+5. What are the trends for the oil or gas prices paid by the producer?
 Observing the data for the past six months, then the previous year gives a good idea of where the commodity price is headed.

 6. How long has it been since a well was drilled or reworked on the mineral interest?
 This is a good indicator of whether the well operator is serious about production or just riding the assets into the ground.